Top Pick: Greenies Original

 - 36-ounce pack with 36 count.

 Dogs love to chew.
 It’s not just a great way to burn off some nervous energy, but also a necessary function of dogs so that they can take care of their teeth.
-If you are concerned about your dog’s dental health, it is vital that you give your dog the right things on which to chew.
+If you are concerned about your dog’s dental health, it is vital that you give your dog the right things on which to chew – and it’s also one of the easiest things you can do as part of DIY dog grooming.
 One of the best choices you can make as a dog owner is to take a look at the best dental chews for dogs.

 The dental chew category is fairly broad, so finding the best chew isn’t always all that easy.
 Rather than doing all the research yourself, you can sit back and let us do the work.
 We’ve compiled a list of not only some of the best chews on the market today but also some of the best chews that fit very specific needs.
 If you’re looking to take care of your dog’s dental health, you’ll definitely want to read on.